-Early Hauraki successes in the colonial economy were reversed by the crash in Australian food markets in 1856, the increasing soil infertility and mounting debts.
+Early Hauraki successes in the colonial economy were reversed by the crash in Australian food markets in 1856, increasing soil infertility and mounting debts.

 Fears of European domination led to widespread support for the Kīngitanga (the Māori King movement) in Hauraki, in defence of land and independence, rather than in defiance of the Crown.
 The subsequent invasion of Waikato by Crown forces brought them close to Hauraki Māori land on the west side of Tīkapa Moana (the Firth of Thames).
 A minority of Hauraki fought Crown troops on the Great South Road and in the Hūnua Ranges until December 1863.
 The Crown built a line of redoubts (forts) between Pūkorokoro (Miranda) on the Firth of Thames and Pōkeno on the Waikato River, and enforced a naval blockade of the Firth of Thames.

 In January 1865 the Crown confiscated the 20,000-hectare East Wairoa block, which lay in the Hūnua Ranges, alleging Hauraki involvement in the war.
 In Treaty of Waitangi claims hearings in the early 2000s, the Crown accepted that this action was unjust.

 Auckland businesses were eager to profit from Hauraki timber.
-Hauraki Māori sold cutting rights to individual trees in the 1850s and to entire forests from 1860 to 1875.
+Hauraki Māori sold cutting rights to individual trees in the 1850s and to entire forests between 1860 and 1875.

 Europeans were drawn to Hauraki before 1840 by its timber and water access.
 They acquired land at Coromandel Harbour, Tairua, Whangapoua, Whitianga, Hikutaiā and Paeroa.

 Crown land purchasing was slow in Hauraki after 1840 and stopped altogether in the late 1850s because of Māori opposition.
 After 1865 the Native Land Court introduced a new land tenure system based on the ownership and sale of individual interests, which undermined tribal management and ownership of land.
 The Māori population in the region dropped to about 1,500 in the 1880s.

 The Crown proclaimed exclusive right of purchase over large areas of Hauraki from 1872 to 1897.
 Sometimes divisive and questionable methods were used, such as giving credit to individuals which was secured by land owned collectively, and then taking the land if they were unable to pay.
 On the open market Māori land might have fetched higher prices.